bobbyl140/Boulder/README.md

 > [!WARNING]
 > Please keep a separate list of names and UUIDs.
 When UUID support is integrated, your existing whitelist will need to be manually reconstructed because I have no good way to map Bedrock usernames to XUIDs.

+> [!WARNING]
+> As of right now, the notification for staff will suggest a command which WILL NOT WORK in its current state.

 ### Roadmap:
 - [x] Initial whitelist support
 - [ ] UUID support